jekrch/film-club/README.md

 [criterionclub.org](https://criterionclub.org)

-A web application for tracking films watched and reviewed by the Criterion Club, a group of friends who watch Criterion Channel films and discuss them over Zoom.
-The site lets you browse the films we've watched, read each member's reviews, and explore member profiles and club statistics.
+A web app for tracking films watched and reviewed by the Criterion Club,a group of friends who watch Criterion Channel films and discuss them over Zoom.
+The site lets you browse the films we've watched, read each member's reviews, and explore member profiles, individually logged/listed films, and club statistics.

 ## Tech Stack